Anaminus/roblox-library/modules/Sync/Sync.md

 type Connection
 ```

-Connection represents the connection to a Signal.
+Connection represents the connection to an Event.

 ## Connection.Connected
 [Connection.Connected]: #user-content-connectionconnected